Humanitarian Protections for Noncitizen Survivors of Domestic Violence and Other Crimes: An Overview

 What is VAWA cancellation of removal?

-VAWA cancellation of removal is a form of relief designed to keep victims of abusive U.S.-citizen or LPR spouses or parents from being deported.
-It is a form of relief that a noncitizen victim can seek in immigration court after being placed in removal proceedings.
-Successful cancellation of removal results in LPR status for the victim, and his or her noncitizen children ultimately receive a green card as well.
+VAWA cancellation of removal is a form of relief designed to keep survivors of abusive U.S. citizen or LPR spouses or parents from being ordered deported.
+It is a form of relief that a noncitizen survivor can only seek in immigration court after being placed in removal proceedings.
+Successful cancellation of removal results in LPR status for the survivor, and their noncitizen children ultimately receive a green card as well.

-To qualify for VAWA cancellation of removal, a victim must prove:
+To qualify for VAWA cancellation of removal, a survivor must prove:

-• He or she has been battered or subjected to extreme cruelty by a U.S.-citizen or LPR spouse or parent.
+• They had been battered or subjected to extreme cruelty by a U.S. citizen or LPR spouse or parent.

-• Physical presence in the United States for 3 years.
+• Continuous physical presence in the United States for three years.

 • Good moral character.